 You’ll have a postpartum check around six weeks.
 You can also call your midwife with questions any time you need her, even after six weeks.
 Your midwife may offer family planning counseling and can tell you where to find natural forms of birth control should you choose them.

-Get the skills and knowledge you need to really be in control during your birth – our MamaBaby Birthing online childbirth classes give you the resources you need to truly be prepared for childbirth and beyond.
+Get the skills and knowledge you need to really be in control during your birth – my MamaBaby Birthing online childbirth classes give you the resources you need to truly be prepared for childbirth and beyond.
 You need these skills even if you have a midwife.

 *Click here to download a copy of “Exploding the Myth of Hospital Birth for Low Risk Women” by Judy Slome (opens in a new tab)